 Top three teams and top five individuals will be awarded in the State Hippology, Horse Judging, and Horse Quiz Bowl contests.
-In the Horse Public Speaking, Individual Demonstration, and Team Demonstration contests, top five will be recognized.
+In the Horse Public Speaking, Individual Demonstration, top five will be recognized.
+Top three will be recognized in Team Demonstrations.